NetApp/netapp-dataops-toolkit/netapp_dataops_traditional/README.md

     -v, --svm=              Non default SVM name
     -f, --force             Do not prompt user to confirm operation.
-    -m, --delete-mirror     Delete/release snapmirror relationship prior to volume deletion --delete-non-clone  Enable deletion of volume not created as clone by this tool -h, --help              Print help text.
+    -m, --delete-mirror     Delete/release snapmirror relationship prior to volume deletion -p, --mountpoint        Mount point where volume is locally mounted.
+If specified volume will be unmounted (optional).
+        --delete-non-clone  Enable deletion of volume not created as clone by this tool -h, --help              Print help text.